HamedFathi/hamedfathi/source/_posts/write-a-custom-plugin-with-aurelia-2-and-lerna.md

 import Aurelia from 'aurelia';
 import { App } from './app';
-import * as atComponents from 'aurelia-toolbelt';
+import * as BsComponents from 'bootstrap-v5';

 Aurelia
   .register(
-    atComponents // This globalizes all the exports of our registry.
+    BsComponents // This globalizes all the exports.
   )
   .app(App)
   .start();